LnsooXD/kotlin-algorithems/README.md

-# Practice Algorithems with Kotlin
+# Practicing Algorithems with Kotlin